 One particular love that had manifested during our trip was my intense admiration for pretty doors.
 Florence was the pinnacle of door prettiness.
 With the Bapistry taking the cake for Most stunning European Doors.

 Curtis was determined to label my new found obsession 'crazy'.
-And just as I was rethinking my devotion of camera space to all the pretty pictures, we stumbled upon a shop which reassured my love was not so unorthodox!
+I was rethinking my devotion of camera space to all the pretty pictures, considering we only had 1 day in Florence.
+We stumbled upon a shop which reassured my love was not so unorthodox!
 A shop filled with pottery plaques, replicas of all the wonderful archways, welcome areas and entrance ways that Florence had to share.
-I was in heaven and as I bathed in the comforting notion that I was not alone in love, Curtis simply walked away.... (probably in utter shame, but i think more so, in jealousy 😉 )
+I was in heaven and as I bathed in the comforting notion that I was not alone in love, Curtis simply walked away.... (probably in utter shame, but I think more so, in jealousy 😉 )

 Florence reminded us of the simplicity of Adventure and the pleasures that needed no frills.
 A nice cool breeze to make all the walking a bit less achy, a cup of gelato and slice of pizza being our source of nutrition, how a street could almost bring me to tears with its sheer simple beauty.
 How I could've walked for days....